rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

 Note that any other available option, besides closing presequent sections, is not relevant for the current considerations.
-That is, with regards to the definition of modifiers which define other section properties which are not relevant to the section hierarchy (e.g. a title).
+That is, with regards to the definition of modifiers which define other section properties that are not relevant to the section hierarchy (e.g. a title).

 Note this option (i.e. close open sections) could also be used for the